As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 El suelo está limpio — The floor is clean

-Estoy alegre — I’m cheerful (glad, happy)
+Estoy alegre — I’m happy (cheerful)

 estar + adjective = physical state or state of mind

-soy joven – I’m young
+Soy joven – I’m young

-eres español – you are Spanish
+Eres español – you are Spanish

-Estar is for a location or a state.
+Estar is for locations or states.

-estoy en casa – I’m at home
+Estoy en casa – I’m at home

-estoy nervioso – I’m nervous
+Estoy nervioso – I’m nervous

 Compare these sentences: